slsu0424/slsu0424.github.io/_archive/_posts_backlog/2023-11-02-interact-critical-care-data-using-natural-language.md

 image: assets/images/2023-11/shutterstock_1111028177_license_resize.png
 ---

+ChatGPT has had quite an illustrious year, to say the least.
+From jaw-dropping capabilities of generating code to

 If someone told me that I would someday be able to "talk" to a database, I would have said it's impossible.
 However, thanks to LLMs, a user can now converse with a database using natural language.
 This is an exciting and powerful new capability for anyone that works with healthcare data.

 This tutorial continues on from the previous [tutorial](https://slsu0424.github.io/advancing-analysis-fda-adverse-events-using-llms/) on using LLMs with LangChain.
 We will explore using LLMs and LangChain to interact with a SQL Database containing critical care data.